Narnach/validates_existence/README.markdown

 This plugin adds a new `validates_existence_of` method to `ActiveRecord::Base`.

 The `validates_existence_of` validator checks that a foreign key in a `belongs_to` association points to an existing record.
 If `:allow_nil => true`, then the key itself may be nil.
+If `:allow_zero => true`, then the key itself may be 0.
-A non-nil key requires that the foreign object must exist.
+Any other non-nil key requires that the foreign object must exist.
 Works with polymorphic `belongs_to`.

 The default error message is "does not exist".